schulle4u/multideck/docs/documentation-en.md

 ## Program Options

 The options can be accessed via the Tools menu or by pressing Ctrl+P. Individual settings pages can be selected using the category list.
-The "OK" button saves all settings, while the "Apply" button saves only the settings of the current category.
+The "OK" button saves all settings and closes the preferences, while the "Apply" button saves only the settings of the current category and keeps the preferences opened.
 Some options may require a program restart, which will be indicated when saving.

 ### General